 Network, blog and share to your new found audience

 Now you have a good idea of who your online audience is you can start to track and follow users that may be interested in what you have to offer.

-If you run a Laser Quest Centre you may be targeting both parents, teenagers and same sex groups, for stag or hen nights.
-This sort of company could also be location based, so your market may be within 100 mile radius of your centre.
+If you run a Laser Quest Centre you may be targeting both parents, teenagers and same-sex groups, for stag or hen nights.
+This sort of company could also be location-based, so your market may be within a 100-mile radius of your centre.

 Potential clients will use a number of platforms to network, so, if you are comfortable, use more than one social media network.
 A lot of people use more than one.

-The Laser Quest Centre may find parents on Twitter, and teenagers on SnapChat.
+The Laser Quest Centre may find parents on Twitter, and teenagers on TikTok.

 Start to channel your online marketing more and more to those groups.

 Find your target market using more than one medium

 Networking across different social media networks gains recognition for your brand.